A topic from the subject of Biochemistry in Chemistry.

 Biochemistry of Vitamins and Minerals

-Vitamins and minerals are essential nutrients that the body needs to function properly.
-They play a role in a wide range of bodily functions, including energy production, metabolism, and immune function.
+Vitamins and minerals are essential micronutrients vital for proper bodily function.
+They play crucial roles in various processes, including energy production, metabolism, and immune responses.

 Basic Concepts